 6. Apply stain

 To help protect the new cedar, I decided to treat it with Cabot® Australian Timber Oil®.
 It only required one coat to deposit the color you see in these photos, plus the oil treatment is formulated to protect against extreme exposures and create a lasting UV-absorbent surface (which this door will definitely experience!).
-I don’t particularly love the way outdoor clear coats usually look on cedar as it ages because it tends to turn a little yellow or gray, so I chose to go with Jarrah Brown, which I LOVE.
-And color choices are so hard!
+I don’t particularly love the way outdoor clear coats usually look on cedar as it ages because it tends to turn a little yellow or gray, so that was off the list.
+I knew I hated the way dirt was SO obvious on a lighter color.
+And so I chose to go with Jarrah Brown, which I LOVE.
 At first, I was actually really nervous to apply it because I knew there was no going back, and the tint looked a little more orange than I expected on that first swipe.
 I almost started to second-guess myself, but in just a few days, I can see that the brown is already starting to meld with the different tones in the cedar, and it’s going to age even better!
 I can’t wait to add the same stain when I wrap the porch columns and redo the porch ceiling.
 It’s going to look so GOOD!

-If I weren’t doing this project with the intention of a big reveal, I would have applied the stain board by board and then nailed it to the door.
+If I weren’t doing this project with the intention of a big reveal, I would have applied a thin coat of stain board by board and then nailed it to the door.
 This would have probably worked better to get the stain in between the boards where the tongue is slightly exposed.
 If you’re staining all at once, I highly recommend using both a foam pad and a small foam brush to get in between the boards.

 And there you have it!
-In just a few weekends of hard work, I have a new garage door!
+In just a few weekends of hard work, I have a new custom garage door!
 The house is really starting to look so pretty.
+Our home’s curb appeal kind of blows my mind!
 Is this really the same house I’ve been living in all these years?
 Stay tuned for more!